PranavP4tel/Analysis-on-student-survey/README.md

 # Analysis-on-student-survey

 This project is aimed at analysing student opinion over current education in colleges.
 The project has been accomplished in 2 stages as:
 1. Survey design and data collection.
 A survey was created and subsequently distributed among various student groups to obtain the responses.
-The survey involved collection of data such as:
+The survey involved collection of data such as: <br>
   a.
-Demographic information </br>
+Demographic information <br>
   b.
 Education details involving current academic year, field of study, and college location among others. <br>
   c.
 Opinions for teaching methods being predominantly used and their effectiveness, frequency of using online resources and overall quality of education. <br>
   d.
 Opinions over course diversity, sought after skills for career development, colleges providing adequate skill development opportunities and various other questions aimed at skill development and job readiness. <br>